 program provides a great opportunity to keep young adults active and healthy while participating in the sport they love throughout their college years.
 If you enjoyed playing high school tennis, junior tournaments, or just want to connect with other tennis players on your campus, here's your opportunity.
 Co-ed, competitive, instant social network... what's not to love?

-that appeared about QuickStart tennis in Cary, N.C.
+that appeared about 10 and Under Tennis in Cary, N.C.

 The Big Serve

 The USTA and USTA Southern have also created a cache of tools to help community organizers with their effort to advocate for public tennis facilities.
 View them at www.thebigserve.com.
 Of significant value is the National Advocacy Handbook and the Southern Section Advocacy Handbook.
 Both of these handbooks were created to help communities form a solid foundation on which to embark on a facility or program enhancement project.

 The USTA and USTA Southern have also created a cache of tools to help community organizers with their effort to advocate for public tennis facilities.
 View them at thebigserve.usta.com/more-resources